pranavnarula-dev/adhocsl/README.md

 This repository contains the implementation of the AdhocSL algorithm, an extension of MergeSFL.
 AdhocSL enables a U-shaped configuration in which the first and last parts of the model reside on clients, while the intermediate part resides on the server.
 This setup is particularly effective for split learning scenarios, where data parallelism is achieved with a maximum of 4 helpers.
 During training, gradients from each client are distributed among the helpers, optimizing the learning process.

-The current implementation is tailored for the CIFAR-10 dataset and supports AlexNet and VGG-16 models.
-However, it is flexible and can be extended to other datasets and models, as inherited from the [MergeSFL implementation](https://github.com/ymliao98/MergeSFL).
+The current implementation is primarily tailored for the CIFAR-10 dataset and supports AlexNet and VGG-16 models.
+Additionally, it has been extended to work with the UCI-HAR (Human Activity Recognition) dataset using a CNN-HAR model.
+This demonstrates the flexibility of the AdhocSL approach across different types of data and model architectures.
+The implementation is designed to be extensible to other datasets and models, as inherited from the [MergeSFL implementation](https://github.com/ymliao98/MergeSFL).

 ## Table of Contents
 1. [File Descriptions](#file-descriptions)